Abdallah-SE/Electronic_store_app/README.md

 # PHP 8.0.3 Electronic App Store
-## Features:-
+## Features :-
 ```
-    1-The roles of the users
+ -The roles of the users
-    2-Manage users, groups and privileges
+ -Manage users, groups and privileges
-    3-Alot of perations to users and groups
+ -Alot of perations to users and groups
-    4-…
-    ```
+ -......